OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ipcameras.md

 };
 ```

-After the subscribe button is clicked, the subscribe method (hosted in [MyRestController.java](https://github.com/OpenVidu/openvidu-tutorials/blob/3f67046327360242e20c072e8cb0d5378b41fbd4/openvidu-ipcameras/src/main/java/io/openvidu/ipcameras/MyRestController.java#L47){:target="_blank"}) is called.
-This method will join to the OpenVidu session, creating a session token, and it will publish the IP cameras defined in the `IP_CAMERAS` variable.
+After the subscribe button is clicked, the subscribe method (hosted in [MyRestController.java](https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-ipcameras/src/main/java/io/openvidu/ipcameras/MyRestController.java){:target="_blank"}) is called.
+This method will:

+1. Create an OpenVidu Session.
+2. Publish the IP cameras defined in the `IP_CAMERAS` map.
+3. Create a Connection and return its token for the browser user.

 ```java
 @RequestMapping(value = "/")